sillsdev/TheCombine/docs/deploy/README.md

 This document describes how to install a build from *TheCombine* project for development work or for production use.
 There are two methods described below.
-The first method, [Vagrant VM Setup](#vagrant-vm-setup), is the simplest method and is appropriate for testing the application in an environment that matches the production systems.
+The first method, [Vagrant VM Setup](#vagrant-vm-setup), is the simplest method and is appropriate for testing the application in an environment that CLOSELY matches the production systems.

-The second method, [Stand Up a New Machine](#stand-up-a-new-machine), describes how to install Ubuntu 18.04 Server on a new PC or virtual machine and then run the Ansible playbooks to install and configure *TheCombine* and its dependencies.
+The second method, [Stand Up a New Machine](#stand-up-a-new-machine), describes how to install Ubuntu 18.04 Server on a new PC and then run the Ansible playbooks to install and configure *TheCombine* and its dependencies.
-Setting up a virtual machine has some additional steps that are required in order to connect to it over the network.

 ## Vagrant VM Setup

-The simplest way to test *TheCombine* application in an environment that mimics the production environment is to use a *Vagrant* virtual machine.

 ### System Requirements